tvheadend/tvheadend/docs/markdown/doc_update.md

 The documentation is written in markdown, and then converted for direct inclusion to tvheadend binary.
-The markdown processor in tvheadend binary adds other information from the internal class system.
+The markdown processor in Tvheadend binary adds other information from the internal class system.

 The User Guide